KaHIP/KaHIP/README.md

 We also provide the option to link against TCMalloc.
 If you have it installed, run cmake with the additional option -DUSE_TCMALLOC=On.

 By default node ordering programs are also compiled.
 If you have Metis installed, the build script also compiles a faster node ordering program that uses reductions before calling Metis ND.
+Note that Metis requires GKlib (https://github.com/KarypisLab/GKlib).

 If you use the option -DUSE_ILP=On and you have Gurobi installed, the build script compiles the ILP programs to improve a given partition *ilp_improve* and an exact solver *ilp_exact*.
 Alternatively, you can also pass these options to ./compile_withmake.sh for example: